- << Back to guides index

 We were the first Croatia yacht broker who introduced a route that combines a Croatia gulet cruise and visits to the local vineyards and taverns.
 Here we share details on one of the top local wineries and authentic taverns.
 All gulet cruises can be tailored to include a visit to the best local wine cellars and best taverns.
 We also arrange wine tastings directly with the owners there are no super expensive packages of 50 to 100 Euro for the wine tasting!
 The prices are between 50 Kuna to 150 Kuna, depending on how many wines you would like to sample and if you want some cheese and local Prosciutto.

 SATURDAY: Your Croatia wine and food gulet cruise starts on Solta Island in a bay called Tatinja.
 The bay is an absolute heaven, a hidden gem with a lovely tavern called Lonely Paradise.
 Do not expect any upscale dining, the place is very simple (a bit scruffy), but do not be put off by it as you are in for a big treat.
 The owner cooks everything from the scratch, we suggest a Fish based Peka with the local wine called Dobricic, all this with the most stunning views of the bay.
 We gurantee you will come back thanking us!
 From here, we can arrange a visit to Tvrdic Honey and wine.
 Goran and his wife Natasa are superb hosts and not only that Goran will give you a very insightful presentation on bees but his wife will cook the most delicious dish!
 This is one of the places that should not be missed.
 This is the real Dalmatia far away from the swanky restaurants and glitz.
+Next door is the Olive Orchard where you can sample the local olive oil and learn how the locals produce it.

 SUNDAY: Today we move to Brac Island and the village of Nerezisca.
 The wine tasting takes a place in a rustic environment, a typical Dalmatian stone house, run by a local family who produce their own high-quality red wine “plavac mali Franulic”.
 It is completely eco-produced, from the vineyard on the southern slopes of the island.
 Coupled with wine, you will also be able to sample their olive oil (the best olive oil comes from Brac Island) and local dishes from Brac.
 From here, you can move to Skrip, the smallest village on the island and visit a small museum on the olive oil production.

 MONDAY: Today, we sail to the wine 'mecca' in Croatia.
 The southern slopes of Hvar Island are home to Sveta Nedilja region where most of Hvar wine is produced.
 We start our tour in Jelsa and Vrboska, on the northern part of the island.
 Two wineries in Jelsa are Pinjata and Dubokovic.
 Run by the charming Marija Gabelic, Pinjata is a small wine heaven.
 In the very authentic ambience of Pinjata wine cellar you can taste two indigenous white varieties Bogdanjuš and a piece of the black vine sort Plavac.
 The wine cellar is also offering an opportunity to cook traditional Dalmatian dishes.
 A wine tasting is charged at 20 Euro per person.
 Highy recommended.
 Another award wining winery belongs to Dubokovic family.
 The wines are Bogdanjusa, Plavac Mali, Drnekusa and Marstina.
 The family is also quite creative when comes to naming the wines - '2718 hours of sun trapped inside a bottle' a rather suitable name for Hvar Island.
 A superb candlelit wine experience.
+Another winery worth having a look is Lacman in Selca.
+The owner will walk you through the winery and introduce you to their wine production.
+You will also have a chance to sample their wine.

 TUESDAY: Vis is one of the most mysterious of all the Croatian islands.
 The furthest of the main central Dalmatian islands from the coast, Vis spent much of its recent history serving as a naval base, cut off from foreign visitors from the 1950s right up until 1989.
 The isolation preserved the island from development and drove much of the population to move elsewhere in search of work, leaving it underpopulated for many years.
 The island is divided between two small beautiful towns – Vis Town, originally associated with upper class nobility, and Komiza, with its fishing history and pirate tales.
 Our favourite winery is Roki's.
 Oliver Roki has been responsible, among other things, for the improbable resumption of the island’s cricketing tradition as well as introducing the world to Peka.
 He was born in Western Australia before his parents shipped the family back to their ancestral island home in the 1980s.
 They settled in Plisko Poje, the village in the centre of the island where earlier generations of the Roki clan first made wine about 200 years earlier.
 The village is now home to Roki’s winery, restaurant and tour business.
 Brandnew winemaking premises, complete with tasting rooms, opened in 2017 to produce a white from the local Bugava grape, and a luscious, fully 15 per cent red called Plavac Mali, much loved by the Viennese aristocracy.
 In a nearby restaurant, where a mulberry tree casts a shadow, you will discover just how well the Roki wines go with peka, a slow-cooked pot roast of octopus, herbs and vegetables prepared on open fires, the regional speciality that Roki’s does as well as anybody.